SEL2217 : Popular Performance Here and Now

 It will draw upon the work of a wide range of practitioners, critics and theorists, such as Judith Butler, John McGrath and Philip Auslander.
 Issues raised may include the role of performance in the construction of local and national identities; the significance of liveness in performance and its relation to mediation; ownership, ethics and globalisation; the relationship between text and performance; perceptions of theatre’s agency and influence, including questions of audience response and traditions of anti-theatrical prejudice.

-Content will alter from year to year according to local theatre programming.
-In 2014-15 we went to see High School Musical (produced by Newcastle High School for Girls); Yeomen of the Guard (by Newcastle University’s Gilbert & Sullivan Society); a stage adaptation of Sebastian Faulks’ Birdsong; a stand-up comedy night and Standby for Tape Back-up (a piece of new writing at Northern Stage).
+Content will change from year to year according to local theatre programming.
+In 2016-17 we went to see a livecast of George Bernard Shaw's St Joan at the Tyneside Cinema; a stage adaptation of Frankenstein; a improvised comedy night, and two new pieces of theatre at Northern Stage, Leaving and On Record.
 Tickets for these shows are purchased and paid for by the School.

 |Scheduled Learning And Teaching Activities||Lecture||9||1:00||9:00||N/A|